brainstem-org/brainstem_support/docs/datamodel/personal_attributes/experiment_setups.md

 ## Permissions

-Experimental setups define the overall permissions level for installations.
+Experimental setups define the overall permissions level for equipments.
 You manage permissions through the management tab, where you can assign individual users and groups access levels to a Experimental setup.
 Experimental setup have four permission levels: membership (read access), change permissions, managers, and owners.

 Visit the [permissions page] to learn more.